RenderKit/embree/README.md

     but a pointer to a structure containing all arguments.
-This results in more readable code, faster callback invocation (as some arguments do not change between invocations) and is extensible, as new members to the structure can be added in a backwards compatible way later (if required).
+This results in more readable code, faster callback invocation (as some arguments do not change between invocations) and is extensible, as new members to the structure can be later added in a backward compatible way (if required).

     The conversion script can convert the definition and declaration of the old callback functions in most cases.
-Before running the script, make sure that you never type cast a callback function when assigning it (as this has the danger of assigning a callback function with wrong type if conversion did not detect some callbacks as such).
-If the script does not detect a callback function, make sure argument types match exactly the types in the header (e.g. write `const int` instead of `int const` or convert the callback manually).
+Before running the script, make sure that you never type-cast a callback function when assigning it (as this has the danger of assigning a callback function with a wrong type if the conversion did not detect some callbacks as such).
+If the script does not detect a callback function, make sure the argument types match exactly the types in the header (e.g. write `const int` instead of `int const` or convert the callback manually).

 *   An intersection context is now required for each ray query invocation.
-The context should get initialized using the `rtcInitIntersectContext` function.
+The context should be initialized using the `rtcInitIntersectContext` function.

-*   The `rtcIntersect`-type function get as input an `RTCRayHit` type, which is similar to before, but has the ray and hit part split into two sub-structures.
+*   The `rtcIntersect`-type functions get as input an `RTCRayHit` type, which is similar to before, but has the ray and hit parts split into two sub-structures.

-    The `rtcOccluded`-type function get as input an `RTCRay` type which does not contain hit data anymore.
-When an occlusion is found the `tfar` element of the ray is set to `-inf`.
+    The `rtcOccluded`-type functions get as input an `RTCRay` type, which does not contain hit data anymore.
+When an occlusion is found, the `tfar` element of the ray is set to `-inf`.

     Required code changes cannot be done by the upgrade script and need to be done manually.

-*   The ray layout for single rays and packets of rays had certain incompatibilities (alignment of org and dir for single rays caused gaps in the single ray layout that were not in the ray packet layout).
-This issue never showed up as single rays and ray packets were separate in the system initially.
-This layout issue is now fixed and a single ray has the same layout as a ray packet of size 1.
+*   The ray layout for single rays and packets of rays had certain incompatibilities (alignment of `org` and `dir` for single rays caused gaps in the single ray layout that were not in the ray packet layout).
+This issue never showed up because single rays and ray packets were separate in the system initially.
+This layout issue is now fixed, and a single ray has the same layout as a ray packet of size 1.

-*   Previously Embree supported placing additional data to the end of the ray structure, and accessing that data inside user geometry callbacks and filter callback functions.
+*   Previously Embree supported placing additional data at the end of the ray structure, and accessing that data inside user geometry callbacks and filter callback functions.

-    With Embree 3 this is no longer supported and the ray passed to a callback function may be copied to a different memory location.
-To attach additional data to your ray simply extent the intersection context with a pointer to that data.
+    With Embree 3 this is no longer supported, and the ray passed to a callback function may be copied to a different memory location.
+To attach additional data to your ray, simply extend the intersection context with a pointer to that data.

     This change cannot be done by the script.
 Further, code will still work if you extend the ray as the implementation did not change yet.

-*   The ray structure now contains an additional `id` and `flag` field.
+*   The ray structure now contains an additional `id` and `flags` field.
 The `id` can be used to store the index of the ray with respect to a ray packet or ray stream.
-The flags is reserved for future use, and has to be set to 0.
+The `flags` is reserved for future use, and currently must be set to 0.

-*   All previous intersection filter callback variants got removed, except for the `RTCFilterFuncN` which gets a varying size ray packet as input.
-The semantics of this filter function type is changed from copying the hit on acceptance, to clearing the ray's valid argument in case of non-acceptance.
-This way chaining multiple filters is more efficient.
+*   All previous intersection filter callback variants have been removed, except for the `RTCFilterFuncN` which gets a varying size ray packet as input.
+The semantics of this filter function type have changed from copying the hit on acceptance to clearing the ray's valid argument in case of non-acceptance.
+This way, chaining multiple filters is more efficient.

     We kept the guarantee that for `rtcIntersect1/4/8/16` and